splitline/Pickora/README.md

 ### Would it support syntaxes like `if` / `while` / `for` ?

-No. All pickle can do is to just simply define a variable or call a function, so this kind of syntax wouldn't exist.
+No. All pickle can do is just simply define a variable or call a function, so this kind of syntax wouldn't exist.

 But if you want to do things like:
 ```python